Five String Fiddles and Me.

-Meanwhile, I had been keeping the fiddler posted as to what I was doing, and he came back to the show the following year, and really loved that fiddle.
-He bought it, and is still playing it today.
+Meanwhile, I had been keeping the fiddler posted as to what I was doing: sending him pictures and progress reports.
+He came back to the show the following year, and really loved that fiddle (hardly anyone else got to play it!)
+He ultimately bought it, and he is still playing it today.

-The result of that experience was that I took a serious interest in the five-string instruments, and began building them more regularly.
+The result of that wholeexperience was that I took a serious interest in the five-string instruments, and began building them more regularly.

 Here are a couple of photos of that first 5-string fiddle: